 Be proactive in terms of personal safety

 Nothing can replace old-fashioned common sense when it comes to being safe while traveling.
 We advise travelers to leave the expensive clothes and jewelry at home, to always travel in a group, to choose well-lit streets and to be aware of their surroundings and other people at all times.

 For group travel to go smoothly, each member of the group must be punctual and demonstrate respect to the Tour Director and all travelers in the group.

 Travelers are responsible for their possessions.
 Valuables should never be left behind in the hotel (unless locked in a safe) or on a bus seat (they should be stored by the driver in the locked luggage compartment under the bus).
 Personal belongings should always be kept within sight.
 Also, popular tourist areas attract pickpockets.
 We recommend that travelers keep money in travel pouches that can be worn under clothes.

 Students should travel with the contact information for each hotel on the itinerary.
 This information is located on the final itinerary, which travelers can access approximately three weeks before their program on their personal website.

-Students should also bring the Emergency Calling Instructions card (included in the Group Leader’s Departure Kit), which provides instructions on how to dial emergency numbers in the countries they’re visiting.
+Students should also bring the Pocket Guide to Expert Travel ("The Oyster"), included in the Group Leader’s Departure Kit, which provides instructions on how to dial emergency numbers in the countries they’re visiting.